|Map - Central Phnom Penh,

 Though hotels, restaurants, bars, spas and shops are spread across the city, many are clustered into small districts, bar streets and tourist areas, each unique in its own way.

-Always bustling, the riverfront is the most popular tourist district the city with dozens of restaurants, bars, shops and hotels lining the riverside and adjoined roads, including several bar streets such as Streets 136, 110 and 104, all offering bars and eateries.
-Another late-night pub street is Street 51 near Street 172, sporting a couple of blocks of bars and clubs, all hopping well into the wee hours.
+Always bustling, the riverfront is the most popular tourist district the city with dozens of restaurants, bars, shops and hotels lining the riverside and adjoined roads, including several bar streets such as Streets 136, 110 and 104.
+Another late-night bar street is Street 51 near Street 172, sporting a couple of blocks of pubs and clubs, all hopping well into the wee hours

 The Boeung Keng Kang (BKK) area is dotted with a mix of restaurants, bars and hotels as well as a more relaxed atmosphere, drawing more travelers, NGOers and the like.
-The neighborhood east of Norodom also harbors an eclectic collection of cafes, bars and boutique hotels, especially around Streets 29, 21 and 308.
+The neighborhood east of Norodom, including Bassac Lane, also harbors an eclectic collection of boutique hotels, cafes and bar